inside-track/dtspec/README.md

 loading some more, running the next test, and so on as is often done when testing ORM-based applications like Rails or Django.

-dts seeks to minimize the number of requests on the data transformation system in order to deal with these latency issues.
+dtspec seeks to minimize the number of requests on the data transformation system in order to deal with these latency issues.
 It does this by "stacking" the test data generated in each case and delivering back to the user all of this stacked data.
 The user